 Type of filler

 So far, about 47% of cases of filler-induced blindness are attributed to autologous fat injections.
 The rest of the cases go to different soft-tissue fillers.
 This is thought to be because of the variation in the size of the fat globules, which can differ in size.
 Variation in size affects the blockage of small, medium and large-sized arteries.
 Since regular soft-tissue fillers have smaller particles that are more constant in size, they will therefore potentially only block certain smaller-sized arteries.
 Even if these arteries are blocked, they may still be able to deliver blood with oxygen to the eye and so the prognosis may not be as bad.

 Speed and pressure of injection

-To any doctor, his most important body part is probably his hands because the hands are what holds and controls the instrument.
-When it comes to injecting a filler, it’s been deduced in the literature that the speed and pressure of the injection has influence on the flow of the filler within the vessel.
+To any doctor, his most important body part is probably his hands because the hands are what hold and control the instrument.
+When it comes to injecting a filler, it’s been deduced in the literature that the speed and pressure of the injection have an influence on the flow of the filler into the vessel.
 In many cases of retinal necrosis, it was found that the filler was injected with too much pressure.

 1. Avoid the arteries